pond/scimitar/README.md

 })
 ```

-If you _only_ wanted Warden authentication and not further authorization, that block becomes even simpler:
+If you _only_ wanted Warden authentication and not further authorisation, that block becomes even simpler:

 ```ruby
 catch(:warden) do